microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 1. Create a directory named "truffle" in the location of your choice on your hard disk.

-1. If you are using macOS or Linux, open a terminal window.
+1. If you are using macOS or Linux, open a terminal.
 If you are using Windows, open a PowerShell window.
 (There is no need to run as administrator this time.)
 In the terminal or PowerShell window, ```cd``` to the "truffle" directory you created in the previous step and use the following commands to install Truffle and its dependencies:

 	```shell
 	npm install -g ethereumjs-testrpc